Local search for efficient causal effect estimation: Introduction

-In some special cases, however, unique results of causal effect identification and unbiased causal effect estimation can be obtained.
-This paper aims to identify such special cases and develop the theory and algorithm for obtaining unique results of causal effect identification and estimation.
-Our proposed method will not assume causal sufficiency and thus can deal with data with latent variables, a more realistic and practical scenario.
-There exists only a small number methods for causal effect estimation from data with latent variables, and a summary of these methods and our proposed method ($CE^2LS$) is given in Table~\ref{tab_Summarymethod}.
-From the table, we can see that most of the methods cannot uniquely identify or estimate causal effects, and they lack eficiency as well.
-Specifically, CE-SAT~\cite{hyttinen2015calculus} uses logic representation and SAT-based inference to estimate causal effects from data without causal sufficiency, but CE-SAT can only deal with very small datasets and does not address identifiability problem.
-LVIDA (Latent Variable IDA)~\cite{malinsky2017estimating} employs a constraint-based algorithm, FCI (fast causal inference)~\cite{spirtes2000causation}, to search for a Markov equivalence class of ancestral graphs.
-So it only can produce bound estimations of causal effects and thus essentially it does not address the identifiability problem.
-LVIDA is difficult to be scaled to large datasets with dozens of variables or more.
-Cheng et al.~\cite{cheng2020causal} developed the DICE algorithm to search for adjustment sets in local causal structures, which significantly improves the efficiency.
-However, DICE finds a superset of one or multiple adjustment sets and thus still provides a bound estimation and does not address the identifiability problem either.
-The EHS algorithm~\cite{entner2013data} employs independence tests to identify an adjustment set.
-It can return the proper adjustment sets and determined causal effect estimation and addresses the identifiability problem.
+Moreover, in practice, there usually exist unobserved (or latent) confounding variables, so the causal sufficiency assumption is not satisfied.
+A few methods have been developed for causal effect estimation from data with latent variables.
+For example, CE-SAT~\cite{hyttinen2015calculus} uses SAT-based inference to estimate causal effects from data with latent variables, but it can only handle a small number of variables (at most around 20).
+LVIDA (Latent Variable IDA)~\cite{malinsky2017estimating} employs FCI (fast causal inference~\cite{spirtes2000causation}) to search for a Markov equivalence class of maximal ancestral graphs (MAGs) and runs an IDA-like procedure on the equivalence class.
+Like IDA, it generally outputs a bound estimation, and is difficult to be scaled to large datasets with dozens of variables or more due to the high computational cost of global structure learning methods~\cite{chickering2004large,aliferis2010local}.
+The DICE algorithm~\cite{cheng2020causal} searches for adjustment sets in local causal structures, which significantly improves the efficiency, but DICE finds a superset of one or multiple adjustment sets and thus still provides only a bound estimation.
+The EHS algorithm~\cite{entner2013data} employs conditional independence tests to identify an adjustment set.
+It can return valid adjustment sets and unique causal effect estimations.
 However, EHS is very inefficient since it conducts an exhaustive search over all the combinations of variables for the conditional independence tests.
-Moreover, the adjustment sets identified by EHS can be large, containing redundant variables, which can result in inaccurate estimation of causal effects, especially when the number of samples in a dataset is not big enough.
+Moreover, the adjustment sets identified by EHS can be large, containing redundant variables, which can result in inaccurate estimations of causal effects.